Used vs. Remanufactured Equipment: How to Choose

 What Is Heavy Equipment Remanufacturing?

 The remanufacturing process is designed to remove damaged or broken parts from used equipment and restore it to optimal functionality with new components.
 For example, let’s say a construction company wants to sell a broken-down excavator.
-It needs extensive hydraulic and swing system repairs to function properly.
-The company can have the original equipment remanufactured by the OEM so that all the broken parts are repaired or replaced, and the whole machine is cleaned.
+It needs extensive repairs to its hydraulic and swing systems to function properly.
+The company can have the OEM remanufacture the original equipment, so that all broken parts are repaired or replaced and the entire machine is cleaned.
 It can then be put on the market.

 This remanufacturing process includes six primary stages: